corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 This is where you send the proposal to Peter.
 When consensus that the transaction's elements are unique and understood is achieved, the transaction is notarized by the notary and stored in both parties' vaults.

 1. Send the state to the counterparty and receive it back with their signature.
 Use the `flowMessaging` service to send the state to the `recipientParty`.
 Use the `flowEngine` service with the subflow `CollectSignaturesFlow` to get the signature of the counterparty.
-   Also, you must handle the case where the counterparty rejects the transaction.
+   In this specific example, there is no possibility for the counterparty to reject the transaction.
+However, when writing your CorDapps, you must handle the case where the counterparty rejects it.
 2. Get the transaction notarized and recorded in both parties' vaults using `FinalityFlow` with a `fullySignedTx`.
 3. Return a `SignedTransactionDigest`.
 Use the `jsonMarshallingService` to parse the transaction's output.
 Include the transaction's output states, ID, and signatures.
    This is optional and only relevant to the RPC-invoked flows as a way to return data to an interface.